NY Medicaid

 Click Here to Download the PDF

 Providers, including prescribers, pharmacies and DMEPOS providers, must be enrolled in NYS Medicaid to receive reimbursement for services provided to Medicaid members.
-See provider enrollment for more information.
+See provider enrollment and the pharmacy manual for more information.

 For information about enrollment exceptions, please review the Pharmacy Billing Guidance Exceptions for Non-Enrolled Prescribers in Medicaid.